Mohamed-Elhawary/fasthelpers-framework-fhf/README.md

     -o-transition: all .4s linear
 }
 /*
-- Add this helper class to your element, makes it has some transition or has some transition for its before element, or has some transition for its before element when hover on it also.
+- Adding this helper class to your element, makes it has some transition for itself or for its before element or for its before element when hovering on it also.
 */
 ```
 ----------------------------------------------------------------------------